August 16, 2018

-Should the luminaires be tailored?
+Should the luminaires be CUSTOMISED?

-Often, it’s about finding the right balance in tailoring.
+Often, it’s about finding the right balance in customisation.
 Let me share an example where a small city was renewing their street lighting.
 After the streets were classified and analysed, an ideal number of 38 different luminaire variants was found.
 With time and cost pressure, we finally ended up with a good amount of eight different variants.

 Is the end result then optimal for every single street?
 Of course not, but it’s still a whole lot better than having the exact same luminaire installed on every street.

 On the other hand, I’ve been involved in a project where one short street got six different luminaires.
 In the end, it’s all about listening to the customer’s needs and finding that right balance with different factors.

 Which features should I draw attention to?

 With exterior lighting, the durability of the luminaires is vital.
 Outdoors, the luminaires are always exposed to tough conditions, including heat, cold and moist.
 As opposed to nature’s own twists, vandalism is always another concern on public spaces.

 The single most important thing affecting the lifespan of LED luminaires is heat control.
 In other words, the lifespan of the luminaires is a lot longer if the LEDs, along with the drivers, are kept cool.
 Therefore, make sure the thermal management of the luminaires is well designed and never compromise vital attributes over price.